dcaohuu18/cs365/lab-d/README.md

 ### How to run:
-From the command line, run ```python3 neural_network.py --help``` to see which arguments are required and how to specify them.
+From the command line, run ```python3 neural_network.py --help``` to see what arguments are required and how to specify them.
 An example call is ```python3 neural_network.py -hn 2 -on 1 -lr 0.3 -ep 10000 xor.txt```.

 ### What each file does: